 Because the QSEHRA is a self-insured health plan, it's subject to the Patient-Centered Outcomes Research Institute (PCORI) fee.
 This fee helps fund the PCORI's research initiatives.

-This article was originally published on July 24, 2018.
-It was last updated April 2, 2021.
+This article was originally published on April 2, 2021.
+It was last updated on May 18, 2023.

 Elizabeth Walker is a content marketing specialist at PeopleKeep.
 She has worked for the company since April 2021.
 Elizabeth has been a writer for more than 20 years and has written several poems and short stories, in addition to publishing two children’s books in 2019 and 2021.
 Her background as a musician and love of the arts continues to inspire her writing and strengthens her ability to be creative.